All Virginia traffic tickets fall under one of two categories: moving and non-moving violations.

 For instance, while speeding and reckless driving are both moving violations, they carry significantly different penalties for a conviction.

-In most cases, traffic infractions such as speeding can be easily dealt with by paying the associated fine online or at your local courthouse.
 Traffic crimes, such as reckless driving, DUI, and hit and run, will instead require the assistance of the attorney.

 Penalties for Moving Violations in Virginia